megharastogi/get_stats/README.md

 - 'bar'
 - 'column'

-You can also display the same informations in table using 'display_table' partial.
+You can also display the same information in table using 'display_table' partial.

 ```
 <% @signups = Stats.show('signup','week') %>